+During 2022, the Company had gross issuances of \$6.040 billion and repayments of \$6.177 billion under the commercial paper program.
+The commercial paper issued had original maturities of less than 126 days.
 During 2021, the Company had gross issuances of \$800 million and repayments of \$476 million under the commercial paper program.
-The commercial paper issued had original maturities of less than 120 days.
-There were no commercial paper issuances in 2020.